 A super is the part of the hive in which the frames are placed.
 The bees construct the honey comb here and store the honey in that comb.

 Does a bee ever go into another bee’s super?

 Yes, there are so many bees in one hive location that they all go into different hives to drop honey into the wax hexagon structures.

 How many super boxes are put on top of the brood box?

 Usually 2 or 3 supers above the brood box.

 What is a Queen Excluder?

-A Queen Excluder is a wire grating that is positioned between the brood and super box to prevent her from going into the super to lay brood.
-The queen is a little bit bigger than all the other bees, a bit fatter and a bit longer.
+A Queen Excluder is a wire grating that is positioned between the brood and super box to prevent the Queen from going into the super to lay brood.
+The Queen is a little bit bigger than all the other bees, a bit fatter and a bit longer.
 When the honey collecting bees come back from collecting honey they will fly in through the base (entrance) and up through the hive past the queen and the nurse bees.
 The bees can fit through the queen excluder, but the Queen cannot.